gauthiermontavon/simplelogin-nodejs-mongodb/troubleshootings.md

 });

-if we define a route with *, static content won't be available http://host/img/image.png => replace by /public/index.html
+if we define a route with *, static content won't be available http://host/img/image.png => will be replaced by /public/index.html

 then, use app.get('/'